HeidiBT1/heidithiemann.github.io/_pages/spacecareers.md

 * [SPIN](https://sa.catapult.org.uk/work-with-us/space-placements-industry-spin/) or Space Placements in INdustry (for university and college students) sometimes has opportunities in Cornwall
 * [Virtual work experience at Airbus](https://www.springpod.com/virtual-work-experience/aerospace-work-experience) is a great option if you can't find an in-person opportunity

+**Can I study on a space course?**

+Yes!
+My team's developed the Level 4 Space Engineering Technician Apprenticeship, Space Technology HNC, and Space Technology HND.
+You can find more details [here](https://ols.mis.truro-penwith.ac.uk/WCFWebSite/Admissions/courseDetails.aspx?from=tpc&id=201000688286115) or apply on UCAS in August 2022 [here](https://www.ucas.com/explore/related/cfe1b520-9486-7aaf-3c1b-a4a87f073021).

 **What other things can I do?**

+Cornwall has some fantastic - but hidden - space sites and activities.
+Here's a few I'd recommend:

 * Read up on the amazing [Cornwall Space Cluster](https://www.cornwallspacecluster.co.uk/)
 * Attend the [Goonhilly Earth Station summer school](https://www.goonhilly.org/summer-school)